 Dokdo is located in the East Sea

 Another example of changes made during Japan’s occupation of the peninsula comes in the remaining of the East Sea.
-When the International Hydrographic Organization (IHO) published a book titled “Limits of Oceans and Seas” back in 1929, the names of the world’s oceans and seas were internationally standardized.
+The International Hydrographic Organization (IHO) published a book titled “Limits of Oceans and Seas” back in 1929.
+In it, the names of the world’s oceans and seas were internationally standardized.
 However, in 1929, Korea was under Japanese occupation and therefore could not participate in the publication process.